nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

+---
+tags:
+  - pipeline
+  - rois
+  - measurement
+---
-#Measurements using the ROI manager
+# Measurements using the ROI manager

 Now that we have our ROIs, we need to make the measurements.
-However these measurements are a little more complicated than just applying the ROI and making the measurement.
+However these measurements are a little more complicated than just applying the ROI and making the measurement. :fire:

 We need to do two things:

-1) measure the area and average intensity of the bax signal inside the nucleus
+1) measure the area and average intensity of the bax signal **inside** the nucleus

-2) measure the area and average intensity of the bax signal outside the nucleus
+2) measure the area and average intensity of the bax signal **outside** the nucleus

 For these, we need to find the intersection of the nuclei and bax ROIs.
-Thankfully, the ROI manager give us an easy way to do this!
+Thankfully, the ROI manager give us an easy way to do this! :rocket:

 In the ROI manager, select the `nuclei` and `bax` ROIs.
-Under the "More>" menu, select the button for `AND`.
+Under the `More>` menu, select the button for `AND`.
 This will give us the intersection of the two ROIs.
 You will notice now that only the bax signal that is inside the nucleus is highlighted.
 We are almost there!
-But, how to do this in a script?
+But, how to do this in a script? :thinking:

 ??? question "Look at the macro recorder while we select two ROIs.
 What arguments are passed into the "Select" function?"

     ```javascript
     roiManager("Select", newArray(0,2));
     ```

     In this case, we pass in an `array` of the indicies we would like to select (in this case, 0 and 2).

+Let's include that in our code! :wrench:

-??? question "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and peform the addition and measurement"
+??? example "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and peform the addition and measurement"

     ```javascript hl_lines="28 29 30 31"
-    open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
+    open("path/to/data/bax_DAPI_overlay.tif");
     run("Split Channels");
     selectWindow("C1-bax_DAPI_overlay.tif");
     rename("nuclei");